 Are you looking for a calm & gentle dental experience?

-Calm & Gentle Dental Care, Rustington have been providing exceptional dentistry for residents of the Tonbridge and surrounding areas for over 100 years.
+Calm & Gentle Dental Care, Rustington have been providing exceptional dentistry for residents of the town and surrounding areas for many years now.

 Our experience has taught us just how many patients have a fear of the dentist or suffer from real anxiety that in some cases prevents patients from visiting the dentist and thus neglecting the oral health.
 This neglect leads to tooth loss and pain which eventually can destroy a patients self-confidence which impacts their quality of life.

 Pieter Claassen, founder of Calm & Gentle Dental Care experienced his own fears as a child that have helped carve his future as an empathic, caring dentist with an excellent chair-side manor which his patients love.

 “I believe in calm and gentle dentistry where giving my patients time to talk and allow me to understand their needs and expectations is paramount.
 It’s my mission to reduce the anxiety they feel and create happy patients that no longer experience fear when they think about visiting the dentist!”

 With this in mind we have created three programmes to help patients over-come their fear of the dentist.
 Each programme caters to the individual needs of the patient allowing us to identify ‘why’ a patient has developed this fear.
 We know how to care for people, we want to connect with you, listen to your needs and be responsive to ensure that your journey with us is pleasurable and remembered for the right reasons.

 Maybe you are looking for routine care or you would like to see one of our hygienist.
 It could be that you have always dreamt of having a Hollywood smile or to get rid of those annoying dentures with dental implants…whatever your reason for contacting us, we would be privileged to care for your dental health and if necessary, take baby steps to help you achieve the smile you have always wanted.